 Buying a House

-The Village of Park Forest has an Inspection Program that includes a visual and functional inspection.
+The Village of Park Forest Building Department operates an Inspection Program that includes a visual and functional inspection.
 The seller arranges for the change of occupancy inspection.
 Violations that are found at the time and place the inspection takes place are noted in a violation letter that is sent to both the seller and the buyer.
 At the time the inspector goes to the home for the inspection, anything he/she sees should be working as it is intended.
-As an example, there is not an ordinance that states a home must have air conditioning; however, if an air conditioner is present it needs to be in working condition.
+For example, there is no ordinance that states a home must have air conditioning; however, if an air conditioner is present, it needs to be in working condition.
 The Village inspector does not perform technical inspections.

-- Is the house in move-in ready condition?
+- Is the house in move-in condition?

 - Are minor repairs needed?